 How to Write a SEPA Comment

 When Jupiter Power files a new permit application with King County, the State Environmental Policy Act (SEPA) requires an environmental review.
-King County will open a 21-day public comment window.
+King County publishes a Notice of Application and opens a 14-day public comment window.
+At the close of that window, King County issues a threshold determination (DNS, MDNS, or DS).
+There is no public hearing and no further comment period after the determination – if King County issues a DNS over the community’s objections, the only recourse is a court appeal.
 This is the primary formal opportunity for public input on this project.
-There is no public hearing.
 If you want your concerns on the record, this is the moment.

 We don’t know when the window will open.
 Sign up for updates and we’ll alert you the day it does.